 Leks are traditional breeding display areas where male GRSG gather to attract and breed females (Connelly et al., 2011).
-Counts of males on leks are the primary method to monitor sage-grouse.
-Lek counts aid in estimating trend and potentially size of breeding populations and determine location of breeding habitats, informing conservation actions (Cook, et al. 2022).
-Previous lek count guidelines (I.e., Autenrieth et al., 1982, updated by Connelly et al., 2003) have been adjusted by each state across the species' range, resulting in inconsistencies and unintentional biases that create challenges when calculating population trends across state lines (Cook et al., 2022).
-Given the importance of lek definitions and counts in guiding GRSG management across its range, the Western Association of Fish and Wildlife Agencies (WAFWA) has drafted new guidelines that provide consistent population trend analyses and management applications (Cook, et al., 2022).
-The BLM is adopting the lek definitions developed by WAFWA to ensure consistency across the RMPs.
+Counts of males on leks are the primary method to monitor sage-grouse populations.
+Lek counts aid in estimating trend and potentially size of breeding populations and determine location of breeding habitats, informing conservation actions (Cook et al., 2022).
+Previous lek count guidelines (i.e., Autenrieth et al., 1982, updated by Connelly et al., 2003) have been adjusted by each state across the species' range, resulting in inconsistencies and unintentional biases that create challenges when calculating population trends across state lines (Cook et al., 2022).
+Given the importance of lek definitions and counts in guiding GRSG management across its range, the Western Association of Fish and Wildlife Agencies (WAFWA) has drafted new guidelines that provide consistent population trend analyses across political boundaries and management applications (Cook et al., 2022).
+Under all alternatives, including the Proposed RMP Amendment, the BLM is proposing to adopt the lek definitions developed by WAFWA to ensure consistency across the RMPs and with our State wildlife agency partners.